 Ashton Eaton is one of the world's top decathletes and when he goes out to train he often doesn't even know what he's going to do.
 He works hard, but he plays and allows his enjoyment to guide the intensity of the workout.
 This is a great philosophy - do what feels right, but also make sure you do something.
 So, as you get started or expand on your fitness path, try iterating, or 'prototyping' activities until you find things you like to do!

 30 minutes is enough

-On the OMS program we talk about 30 minutes of exercise as a good amount.
+On the Overcoming MS program we talk about 30 minutes of exercise as a good amount.
 People often have this idea, for whatever reason, that they need one hour or more to call it a workout.
 Thirty minutes is plenty to have a productive session so long as you don't get distracted with TV or conversation.
 Conversation is great for social medicine, but build it into your routine if you know you like to take extra time to connect with people.

 Be wary of the plateau